pandocker/pandoc-docx-pagebreak-py/README.md

 # pandoc-docx-pagebreak-py

-Pandoc filter to insert page break or section break in docx file
+Pandoc filter to insert page break or table-of-contents in docx file

-\toc

 ### install